 Phone: (877) 866-8820

 About Old Line Publishing

 Old Line Publishing is a rapidly growing online publisher of books and eBooks.
 The company prides itself on being a blend of traditional publishing and state-of-the-art publishing.
+As part of our modernization effort, we're looking toward high tech management systems including a foray into big data.
+This will permit us to significantly improve all aspects of our work.
+Our recently hired data science developer is tasked with making available to management some of the huge benefits of big data, data mining, devops, and systems modeling to improve our market analysis, financial and investment opportunities, and the constant search for improved publishing systems with an emphasis on creative support for authors and other contributors.
 Since its beginning in 2006, Old Line Publishing has focused on creating, marketing, distributing and retailing high quality books and eBooks.
 Old Line Publishing has set itself apart from its competitors by offering high quality publishing services to both new and established authors and incorporating digital printing for all their catalog titles.

 Old Line Publishing has accrued a loyal following of satisfied authors that routinely refer the company to friends and associates who are interested in getting their material published.

 An American Redneck Cooks in France

 Written by Gregory Hutsell

 DragonTree: Return to DragonTree (Book Five of the DragonTree Series)